simonrelet/i-am-one-with-the-force/README.md

 ## What’s Inside?

-This application was built using many community projects, such as:
+This application was built using some community projects, such as:

 * [Node.js](https://nodejs.org)
 * [Yarn](https://yarnpkg.com)